KaiAragaki/gplate/README.md

 # TODO

--   [ ] Break Sections: Be able to specify if only ‘whole integer’ sections should be allowed to appear
+-   [x] Break Sections: Be able to specify if only ‘whole integer’ sections should be allowed to appear
+    -   wrap = TRUE needs to be put through this stuff too.
 -   [ ] Margin/Padding
+    -   Should probably JUST do margin for simplicity sake.
--   [ ] Real plotting functions.
+-   [x] Real plotting functions.
 Also a miniplotting function for inline plotting (a la sparklines)
 -   [x] pkgdown
 -   [ ] update hex